metafizzy/flickity/README.md

   targetPosition: 0.5,
   // decimal value 0 - 1, representing what part of cells should align to
   // 0 is beginning (left) of the cell, 1 is end (right)

+  watch: false,
+  // watches the :after property of the element
+  // activates if #element:after { content: 'flickity' }

   wrapAround: false
   // at end of cells, wraps-around to first for infinite scrolling